jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 No setting of the type in the firmware is necessary.
 The type can detect by the output structure automatically.

-**:bangbang: Attention:**
+!!!
+Warning
     * It is very important to choose the right network type (digits or analog pointers).
       Technically a wrong network will work and create output, but that would be totally arbitrary
     *  Not all type of pointers are trained in all networks.
       * For the 11 classes digits network there many different types of digits trained.
 The reason is, that you 1) only need 20-30 training images and 2) the data collection is ongoing much longer
       * For the continuous and 100 classes network especially for the digits, there are only a few types of digits trained up to now
     * Therefore sometimes for the digits it is more effective to choose the simpler 11 classes network type (= default).

 ## Naming convention